codehappyph/codehapy-code-of-conduct/code_of_conduct.md

 Examples of unacceptable behavior by participants include:

-- Harassment of conference participants in any form
+- Harassment of event participants in any form
 - Deliberate intimidation, stalking, or following
 - Violent threats or language directed against another person
-- Sexual language and imagery in any conference venue, including talks
+- Sexual language and imagery in any event venue, including talks
 - Insults or put downs
 - Sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes
 - Excessive swearing